NicoCodes86/FirstProjectAPI/README.md

 # FirstProjectAPI
 CountryCoding
 #Insta-weather
 This app takes user input in the form of city, country, or zip code to generate the current, and five day forecast for the week.
-Alerts also displayed from local weather stations in the city.
+Alerts are also displayed from local weather stations in the city if any.

-##
+# Usage
 Javascript
 import { keys } from './keys.js';